skellat/new-blog-post-tweety/README.md

 # New Blog Post-Tweety

 This is my blog's scaffolding and content.
 I have [a user account on a Mastodon instance](https://mas.to/@smkellat) and new posts from this blog are auto-posted to it.
 RSS is available and its use is encouraged.
-You won't see posts from this blog showing up on Twitter due to action by me since IFTTT is apparently *being blocked* by Twitter as of January 14th.
+The Twitter account was deactivated on January 24th and is **not** returning.

 Writing is a form of therapy.
 This is helpful to me.
 Whether or not these posts are helpful to others is up for debate.